Harnessing the power of bloggers, influencers and tastemakers

-Founded in 2010, the agency’s team of 70 digital experts has helped put the Amsterdam-based agency at the forefront of harnessing the power of international bloggers and influencers, and in the last few years it has helped international brands including Diesel, NIVEA, Tommy Hilfiger and Samsung reach target audiences with award-winning strategies and campaigns.
+Founded in 2010, the agency’s team of 70 digital experts has put the Amsterdam-based agency at the forefront of harnessing the power of international bloggers and influencers.
+In the last few years alone, it has helped international brands including Diesel, NIVEA, Tommy Hilfiger and Samsung reach target audiences with award-winning strategies and campaigns.

-IMA founding partner and CMO Emilie Tabor clearly has an affinity with Amsterdam.
+IMA founding partner and CMO Emilie Tabor clearly has an affinity for Amsterdam.
 In fact, she even sports a tattoo of the three crosses from the city's coat of arms on her right forearm.
-And she says that being based in Amsterdam has been instrumental to the firm’s meteoric rise.
+And she says that being based here has been instrumental to the firm’s meteoric rise.

-Tabor and Raedts were honoured by Forbes in the 2017 Media 30 under 30 list, which represents Europe's leading young entrepreneurs and innovators.
-But Tabor says the firm’s success is as much down to IMA’s team of digital experts who develop its bespoke marketing campaigns for the clients and influencers they work with – are key.
+Tabor (and her cofounder Maddie Raedts) was honoured by Forbes in the 2017 Media 30 under 30 list, which represents Europe's leading young entrepreneurs and innovators.
+But Tabor believes the firm’s success doesn’t just come from her.
+IMA’s team of digital experts – who develop its bespoke marketing campaigns for the clients and influencers they work with – are key.

 “We have more than 17 nationalities working here now, who are able to speak all the local languages of the influencers that we work with.
-In fact, when we post a job opening we get amazing talent from all over the world applying who are already ready to move to Amsterdam.”
+In fact, when we post a job opening, we get amazing talent from all over the world applying who are already ready to move to Amsterdam.”

 “There’s such a startup mentality here, and a lot of startups that have become really big as well,” she explains.
 “The creative scene is also so strong.
 Collaborating here is very easy: there’s a lot of creative meet-ups, a lot of fun events being organised and we're always working closely with other agencies around Amsterdam.”

 “This city will always be our base,” she says.
-"It’s an easy, fun and well organised place to live and work.
+"It’s an easy and well organised place to live and work.
 The Dutch mentality is a no-nonsense mentality, hard-working, well organised, but still fun.
 Our motto is we will make it happen – that is an attitude that Dutch people always have, especially in this city.
 Maddie and I both lived all around the world, and there’s really no place like Amsterdam.”